funandreth97/teecka/README.md

 Teecka
 --
-A very lightweight Discord Ticketing Bot.

-Teecka allows you to create, manage and delete your customers' issues in a fast, easy and fun way!
-It's very easy to use, just run it on a server and let the magic do the rest.

-This repository will be updated mid-frequently, as this bot can do a lot.
+A basic, easy to use and very lightweight Discord Bot that allows you to control your staff members, check-ins, check-outs and workflow.
+It also includes a to-do system to make the job easier to do.